 Spokane's Green Bluff farms and orchards host this apple harvest celebration, complete with fresh apple products like cider and baked goods, which are reason enough to come enjoy this one.
 Other festival fun includes mazes, crafts booths, kiddie train rides, a BBQ, and pumpkin picking.
 The Apple Festival fun takes place over several weekends in late September and October.

 In 2020, artists will open their studios by appointment only and social distancing will be enforced.

 Every October, Whatcom County artists and artisans open their studios to the public during two weekends for the Whatcom Artist Studio Tour.
 This makes for a great opportunity to drive down country backroads and discover new parts of Washington while getting a behind-the-scenes look at local creators' work.

 Many of these events have been canceled or will be held virtually in 2020.

 Tacoma has a long-running history of celebrating its arts scene during the fall.
 What used to be Art at Work became Tacoma Arts Month a few years ago, but still includes the studio tour for which it is most known.
 In October, you can meet the artists, see them at work in their studios, and learn about a variety of art forms from printmaking to pottery and beyond.
 Each studio typically has some sort of hands-on activity to try as well.

-This event has been postponed to May 2021
+This event was postponed to May 2021.